 According to the Declaration of Helsinki no ethical justification exists for failing to provide information about the investigative nature of research (See Box 2).
 In clinical trials we argue that adequate information must include understandable descriptions of the function of placebos and their effects (See Box 3).
 This is essential in order to fully inform trial participants about the potential benefits and risks of the study as per the Declaration.
 Indeed, the Declaration is somewhat ambivalent about when placebo controls might ethically be used instead of active treatments in research trials (it states that placebos can be used where there are “compelling and scientifically sound methodological reasons”).
 In light of continued debate about methodological issues, we argue there is an even stronger ethical imperative for investigators to provide – not just information about the reasons for placebo use – but (in order for such information to be clear and understandable) information about the nature of placebos and how they work.

-Box 2: The Declaration of Helsinki
+Box 2: Summary and Excerpt from The Declaration of Helsinki